anandT9999/OPENCV-TASKS/README.md

 ## Image Augmentation

- * Applied Saturation,Hue,Brightness,Contrast and stored output to one folder
+ * Applied Saturation, Hue, Brightness, Contrast and stored all the outputs to one file

 ## Color Detection